shiftyrose/shifty/README.md

 `Idea by Town of Us Reactivated`<br>

 #### Role Description
-Use the Pet button to teleport to the last vent used.<br>
-Make sure you have enough room for the pet animation.<br>
+Use the Pet button to teleport to the last vent used.
+Make sure you have enough room for the pet animation.
 Kill, vent, and sabotage like any other impostor role.<br>

 ### Game Options
 |           Name         |                   Description                     |     Type     |  Default  |